Website Design

 Performance

-Focused first-version sites usually launch faster and lower risk, while advanced integrations and custom application logic require separate scoping.[2]
+Focused first-version sites usually launch faster and carry lower risk, while advanced integrations and custom application logic require separate scoping.[2]

 Best use